 CFIHOS Unique ID codes.

-Contractor shall deliver plant’s data and applicable document references in conformance with the CFIHOS RDL [C-SP-001] and other Principal specific documents including, but not limited to, engineering tagging specification and document numbering specification.
+Contractor shall deliver plant’s data and applicable document references in conformance with the Contract RDL based on the CFIHOS RDL [C-SP-001] and other Principal specific documents including, but not limited to, engineering tagging specification and document numbering specification.

 By application of the CFIHOS RDL, Contractor is able to determine Principal’s information requirements, for example: